Aman11b/CSS-Resets/CSS.md

 </nav>
 ```
 + .nav -> class represent the main block
-+ .nav__list represent each item in thenavigation list
++ .nav__list represent each item in the navigation list
 + .nav__list--active this for additional styling